flexiondotorg/flexiondotorg.github.io/content/posts/20120116-install-sun-java-6-jre-jdk-from-deb-packages/index.md

 ---
 title: Install Sun Java 6 JRE and JDK from .deb packages
+slug: install-sun-java-6-jre-and-jdk-from-deb-packages
 aliases: /posts/2012-01-install-sun-java-6-jre-jdk-from-deb-packages
 date: 2012-01-16 13:20:05
+categories: [ "Linux", "Open Source", "Development" ]
-tags: [Linux,Ubuntu,Debian,Java,JDK,JRE,Bash ]
+tags: [ "Ubuntu", "Debian", "Java", "JDK", "JRE", "Bash" ]
 summary: An alternative approach to install Sun Java 6 on Ubuntu
 sidebar: true
 images: hero.webp
 hero: hero.webp
 ---

-Canonical disabled my Java PPA at the end of last week.
+[Canonical](https://canonical.com) disabled my Java PPA at the end of last week.
 So I've developed another solution for installing Java on Ubuntu which doesn't infringe any copyrights, licenses, terms of use or CoC's.
 However, by running this script to download Java you acknowledge that you have read and accepted the terms of the Oracle end user license agreement.

   * <http://www.oracle.com/technetwork/java/javase/terms/license/>